omarabdiwali/scorigami/README.md

 1. Open the application in a web browser: `http://localhost:3000`
 2. The application will display the latest scorigami data, including an interactive chart showcasing all unique scores and a live game center with current and upcoming games.
-3. **For NBA**: Click on any game card to open the box score modal with detailed player statistics.
+3. Click on any game card to open the box score modal with detailed player statistics.
 Use the tabs to switch between teams.
 4. If a scorigami occurs, it will be tweeted from the respective Twitter account.